Steve Goodman: Career

-Guthrie's version of Goodman's song became a Top-20 hit in 1972 and provided Goodman with enough financial and artistic success to make his music a full-time career.
-The song, about the Illinois Central's City of New Orleans train, would become an American standard, covered by such musicians as Johnny Cash, Judy Collins, Chet Atkins, Lynn Anderson, and Willie Nelson, whose recorded version earned Goodman a posthumous Grammy Award for Best Country Song in 1985.
+Guthrie's version of Goodman's song, about the Illinois Central's City of New Orleans train, became a Top 20 hit in 1972 and provided Goodman with enough financial and artistic success to make music a full-time career.
+The song became an American standard, covered by such musicians as Johnny Cash, Judy Collins, Chet Atkins, Lynn Anderson, and Willie Nelson, whose recorded version earned Goodman a posthumous Grammy for Best Country Song in 1985.
 A French translation of the song, "Salut Les Amoureux", was recorded by Joe Dassin in 1973.

 A Dutch singer, Gerard Cox, heard the French version while on holiday and translated it into Dutch, titled "'t Is Weer Voorbij Die Mooie Zomer" ("And again that beautiful summer has come to an end").
 It reached number one on the Dutch Top 40 in December 1973 and has become a classic which is still played on Dutch radio.
-A Hebrew version of the song "Shalom Lach Eretz Nehederet" was sung by famous Israeli singer Yehoram Gaon in 1977 and became an immediate hit.
-Lyrically, the French, Dutch and Hebrew versions bear no resemblance to Goodman's original lyrics.
+Inspired by this version Rudi Carrell, a Dutch TV host and entertainer who was also very successful in Germany, covered the song with German lyrics ("Wann wird's mal wieder richtig Sommer?") in 1975.
+It peaked #18 in the Top 40 and has become a radio classic which gains airplay in rainy summers.
+A Hebrew version of the song "Shalom Lach Eretz Nehederet" was sung by Israeli singer Yehoram Gaon in 1977 and became an immediate hit.
+Lyrically, the French, Dutch, German and Hebrew versions bear no resemblance to Goodman's original lyrics.

 According to Goodman, the song was inspired by a train trip he and his wife took from Chicago to Mattoon, Illinois.
 According to the liner notes on the Steve Goodman anthology No Big Surprise, "City of New Orleans" was written while on the campaign trail with Senator Edmund Muskie.

 In 1974, singer David Allan Coe achieved considerable success on the country charts with Goodman's and John Prine's "You Never Even Called Me by My Name", a song which good-naturedly spoofed stereotypical country music lyrics.
 Prine refused to take a songwriter's credit for the song, although Goodman bought Prine a jukebox as a gift from his publishing royalties.
 Goodman's name is mentioned in Coe's recording of the song, in a spoken epilogue in which Goodman and Coe discuss the merits of "the perfect country and western song".